Principled RL for Flow Matching Emerges from the Chunk-level Policy Optimization: Method

-Before diving into the deeper analysis, we first designed a toy experiment, where all chunks are fixed with an equal chunk size $cs_1 = cs_2 \cdots = cs_k$.
-As shown in \Cref{toy_exp_for_chunk_length}, performance varies with chunk size, indicating that chunk design is non-trivial.
+Before diving into the detailed analysis, we conducted a preliminary experiment where all chunks shared an equal size $cs_1 = cs_2 \cdots = cs_k$.
+As shown in \Cref{figure_toy_experiment}, performance varies with chunkings, indicating that the choice of chunking is non-trivial.

-We attribute this to the inherent temporal dynamics of flow matching.
-Unlike LLMs, flow matching consists of time-dependent dynamics in the generation process, where different timesteps contribute unequally to image quality.
-To better understand this, following \citep{wimbauer2024cache, liu2025timestep}, we illustrate the relative $L1$ distance $L1_\text{rel} (x, t)$ throughout the generation process:
+We attribute this variation to the inherent temporal dynamics of flow matching.
+Unlike autoregressive LLMs, flow matching involves time-dependent dynamics during generation, where different steps contribute unequally to the final image.
+To better understand this, following \cite{wimbauer2024cache, liu2025timestep}, we illustrate the relative $L1$ distance $L1_\text{rel} (x, t)$ throughout the generation process:

-As shown in \Cref{o1rel}, $L1_\text{rel} (x, t)$ exhibits prompt-invariant yet timestep-dependent patterns.
-A large $L1_\text{rel} (x, t)$ indicates rapid latent changes, while a small value indicates that adjacent latents are similar to each other.
-From this observation, we argue that: Timesteps with similar dynamics should be grouped into the same chunk, while timesteps with different dynamics should be separated into different chunks.
+The relative $L1$ distance quantifies the rate of change in the latent space during generation.
+As shown in \Cref{figure_relative_distance}, $L1_\text{rel} (x, t)$ exhibits prompt-invariant yet step-dependent patterns.
+Crucially, it naturally segments the generation trajectory into meaningful chunks, where a large $L1_\text{rel} (x, t)$ indicates rapid latent changes, while a small value implies that adjacent latents are similar.
+Based on this observation, we argue that steps with similar temporal dynamics (e.g., $L1_\text{rel} (x, t)$) should be grouped into the same chunk, whereas those with distinct dynamics should be separated into different chunks.

-Fortunately, the prompt-invariant dynamic patterns of $L1_\text{rel} (x, t)$ naturally segment the trajectory into meaningful chunks, yielding temporal-dynamic-guided chunks.
-Thus, we can set chunks based on the relative $L1$ distance, aligning the optimization process with the intrinsic temporal structure of flow matching.